astronomer/docs/astro/secrets-backend.md

 To use Vault as a secrets backend, Astronomer recommends configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astro.
 To do this:

-1. Run the following command to [create a Vault policy](https://www.vaultproject.io/docs/concepts/policies) that Astro can use to access Vault:
+1. Run the following command to [create a Vault policy](https://www.vaultproject.io/docs/concepts/policies) that Astro can use to access a Vault server:

     ```hcl
     vault auth enable approle